JohnHiro84/LetsCook/README.md

   submitted to Let's Eat in one navigation link and see all of thier own recipes in another navigation link.
 Users can also create a new account to login and logout.

-  Let's Eat! is a web application made with Ruby, Ruby on Rails, React and Redux.
-Jbuilder is also used to customize the JSON recipe response.
+  Let's Eat! is a web application made with Ruby, Ruby on Rails, React and Redux. jBuilder is also used to customize the JSON recipe response.
 The backend is made with Ruby on Rails.
 The front end is made with React and Redux.